jcgonzalezb/holbertonschool-interview/README.md

 # Interview Preparation

-Each folder in this repository illustrates an essential concept of programming, specific to the Python and JavaScript programming languages.
-The file names reference the concepts.
-Inside these folders are files containing Python and JavaScript scripts and functions around that particular concept.
+Each folder in this repository has a project that works as interview algorithm practice.
+The file names reference the name of the project.
+Inside these folders are files containing Python and JavaScript scripts and functions around that particular project.

 - 0x00.
 Pascal's Triangle
 - 0x01.
 Lockboxes